TuneCore Review 2023

 They also have some decent perks and bonuses for artists that use their service to release their music.

 The biggest downside to using TuneCore USED to be that it was expensive – between $10-50 PER release.
-But in 2022, they completed changed their pricing structure to a yearly subscription model for UNLIMITED releases.
+But in 2022, the Tunecore pricing structure changed from per-release to a flat yearly subscription model for UNLIMITED releases.
 No more pay-per-release.
-Beyond that, they’re also now the most affordable option – even having a free tier (which is unfortunately very limited).
+Beyond that, they’re also now the most affordable option.
+The change to TuneCore plans has been a real game changer.

 So now, the biggest downside to TuneCore is they don’t have a couple of interesting features that some of their competitors do – specifically I’m thinking of DistroKid’s ability to upload master-quality audio for platforms like Tidal Hi-Fi.